OpenWrt on the ZTE MF282/MF282+/MF287/MF287+/MF287Pro (DreiTube/HuiTube and DreiNeo)

 You need an exploit to get access to the stock firmware.
 Prepare the following:

-• TFTP server - tftpd-hpa on Linux is tested, and tftpd64 on Windows is known to work
+• Set up a TFTP server - tftpd-hpa on Linux is tested, but tftpd32 should work as well

 • Rename busybox to “telnetd” and put it to your TFTP root directory